elcodi-blog/elcodi-blog.github.io/source/_posts/2014-08-12-our-roadmap.markdown

 ## Community

 If documentation should be our *diamond*, the community should be our *propellant*.
-A good community make a project good.
+A good community makes a project good.

 We started as a small project and we know how demanding it can be to get involved and contribute to the development of an open source based product.

-We will take special care of this particular topic, since motivating people to get involved is essential for our vision: Elcodi was never mean to be a mere code repository, it is a group of visionary people with a clear view in their minds, working together to work out a specific problem.
+We will take special care of this particular topic, since motivating people and get them involved is essential for our vision: Elcodi was never mean to be a mere code repository, it is a group of visionary people with a clear view in their minds, working together to work out a specific problem.

 Taking care of the code means caring for the people that make it possible for the code to be crafted.
 We are especially interested in helping those who want to learn, so we will soon arrange training and learning mechanisms, both for Symfony and Elcodi.